instsuite/instal-stable-docker/README.md

 Would be sorted out in the next iteration;

 * having a `.tar.gz` of a repository within the folder iclingo is a bad practice.
 I couldn't get `wget` to stop failing so I refactored the Dockerfile to use that one instead.
 * having the instal-stable files within istable is another bad practice.
-I should have created a nested repository which pulls a tagged version from the instal-stable repository.
+I should have created a nested repository which pulls a tagged version from the instal-stable repository and then altered that with the new `launcher.py` file